eums/website/_posts/2013-03-10-symphony-spring-concert.markdown

   <img alt="Concert poster" src="http://eums.eusa.ed.ac.uk/wp-content/uploads/images/w620/posters/20130322_symphony.jpg" width="620" height="872">
 </a>

-The Edinburgh University Music Society's Symphony Orchestra will be performing no less than THREE incredible pieces of music at this term's concert under the trusty baton of Russell Cowieson.
+On **Friday, 22 March**, at **Greyfriars Kirk**, the Edinburgh University Music Society's Symphony Orchestra will be performing no less than THREE incredible pieces of music at this term's concert under the trusty baton of Russell Cowieson.

 The programme is as follows: